hakiza1/INFORMATIONAL_MUTATION/Informational-mutation-theory.md

 For  /\   and  \/ :

-7/7  meaning 90 out of 90 for isolated reversal sequences with an informational period "T = 2" starting with a zig and their symmetry 90 out of 90 for isolated reversal sequences with an informational period "T = even number" starting with a zag, both form   Hyper-directly-linked orbits.
+7/7  meaning 90 out of 90 for isolated reversal sequences with an informational period "T = even number" starting with a zig and their symmetry 90 out of 90 for isolated reversal sequences with an informational period "T = even number" starting with a zag, both form   Hyper-directly-linked orbits.

 Leading to  [(90 * 2)] * 2 = 360 out of 720min  meaning  3.5/7 in other words  50% of informational total period "TT" for all isolated reversal sequences elapse during the formation of Hyper-directly-linked orbits.